 Start in Harahan or River Ridge and ride along the River Road levee until you’re Uptown!
 Make sure you know your biking etiquette– the top of the levee is relatively thin, and many of the bikers here are professional cyclists.
+So tread carefully!
 Hop off the levee where River Road turns into Oak Street, and reward your ride with a burger at Cowbell or Camellia Grill.

 View More Articles By Caroline Collins